claudiorivera/claudiorivera-com/README.md

 - Blog pagination
 - Blog category pages
-- Style the music page better (this is a carry-over from my original Wordpress site)
+- Better styling for Music page
-- Find a way to use Material-UI without so many style overrides (by way of theming correctly)
+- Improve Material-UI theme/style implementation
 - Look into using MDX or perhaps another way of incorporating Material-UI components in the Markdown content, so there won't be as many global overrides.